kishanaik5/deep_learning/README.md

 generalization.
 9. Implementing a Deep Convolutional Generative Adversarial Network (DCGAN) to Simulate Realistic Images
-10.Study the effect of batch normalization and dropout in neural network classifiers.
+10. Study the effect of batch normalization and dropout in neural network classifiers.